dataplat/docker/README.md

 $cred = Get-Credential sqladmin
 Connect-DbaInstance -SqlInstance localhost, localhost:14333 -SqlCredential $cred
 ```
+If you'd like to test more commands, check out [dbatools and docker (updated!)](https://dbatools.io/docker)

 To stop the containers, run the following command in the docker\sqlinstance directory: